zumasys/docs/site/jbase/jbc/seek/README.md

 **offset** is the number of bytes before or after the reference position.
 A negative **offset** results in the pointer being moved before the position specified by **relto**.
 If **offset** is not specified, 0 is assumed.

-On Windows NT systems, line endings in files are denoted by the character sequence RETURN + LINEFEED rather than the single LINEFEED used in UNIX files.
-The value of **offset** should take into account this extra byte on each line in Windows NT file systems.
+On Windows systems, line endings in files are denoted by the character sequence RETURN + LINEFEED rather than the single LINEFEED used in UNIX files.
+The value of **offset** should take into account this extra byte on each line in Windows file systems.

 If **relto** is not specified, 0 is assumed.